JaimieHemmings/MS2-dejaview/README.md

 DejaView intends to be the number one resource for finding movie recommendations or finding information about movies in general.

+Dejaview intends to be able to display information on a massive library of movies, as well as suggest movies based on user selected parameters.

+The target audience would be:

+- Moviephiles, intending to look up additional information about a movie they have recently enjoyed
+- Movie recommendations for:
+  - Couple looking or a date night movie
+  - Friends wanting a movie night
+  - Individuals looking to browse latest movie releases

 ## <a name="UX"></a>User Experience (UX)

 ### Design